onsigntv/apps/docs/USERCONF.md

  `value`  | Determines the initial value before the end-user customizes the app.
 Not all `types` of values support this attribute.
  `optional` | By default the end-user is required to fill in every single configuration option, except when the `optional` attribute is present.
 You must always test whether variables that are optional have a value, otherwise configuration of your app will fail.
  `choices` | A list of tuples containing choices for this value.
 Only available if `type` is `"choice"`.
+ `js`     | If set to `True`, the value of this configuration will be available through the `window.appConfig` object.
+This parameter is supported only by specific configuration types, passing this parameter to an unsupported configuration type will cause an error.
+See the configuration types section below or the [`window.appConfig` object documentation](JSBRIDGE.md#app-configuration-object-api) to check all supported types.

 ## Available App Configuration Types